MaoZiming/papers/1-basic-os/03-paging.md

   - **Offset:** within the page
   - **Page table register (PTBR)**: contain physical address of starting location of PT
   - Address of page table entry: PTE = PTBR + (VPN * sizeof(PTE))

+## Kernel mode is needed!
+- Modifying page table base, and segment descriptor tables.
+Have to transition into Kernel mode before you can change them!
+- Also, all page-table pages must be mapped only in kernel mode.

 ## Where are page tables stored?